mileslucas/BiweightStats.jl/docs/src/index.md

 * [astropy.stats](https://github.com/astropy/astropy)

     Python implementations of all the statistics presented here.
-Some slight differences in the function signatures and the implementations are independent.
+There are some slight differences in the function signatures, including the default cutoff value `c` (for some statistics).

 ## Contributing and Support